The Hon Julie Bishop MP (Kilburn 1973)

 Since August 2008, Hitaf has headed up Events South Australia and is responsible for managing events and attracting events to the State to promote South Australia as a tourism destination.

 She has overseen significant growth of the Santos Tour Down Under, Tasting Australia and Adelaide Fashion Festival.
-Other events her team manages include the Christmas Pageant, Adelaide 500 and Bridgestone World Solar Challenge.
+Other events her team manages include the Christmas Pageant and Bridgestone World Solar Challenge.

 Dr Laura Eadie (Selwyn 2001)

-Laura Eadie’s love of Science began at Saints Girls.
-She completed a Bachelor of Science (Biomedical Science) with Honours in 2006 and her PhD in Medicine (2013) earned her a Dean’s Commendation for Doctoral Thesis Excellence.
+Dr Laura Eadie is an award-winning biomedical researcher whose love of Science began at Saints Girls.
+She completed her PhD in Medicine (2013) with a Dean’s Commendation for Doctoral Thesis Excellence.

 Katie Sarah (nee Scott, Kilburn 1985)